Mohammad Naderi: Esteghlal

 He joined Esteghlal Tehran Football Club in November 2020 with a one-year contract.
-He did not appear successful early in his tenure under Mahmoud Fekri and was criticized by the fans, but after his dismissal and the selection of Farhad Majidi as the new head coach, he returned to his heyday.
-He was able to assist in the game against Peykan in the Hazfi Cup.
-The next game against Mashin Sazi, he scored his first goal with for Esteghlal.
-After that, he scored in two consecutive games in the AFC Champions League against Al-AhlI of Saudi Arabia and Al-Shorta of Iraq, and gained more popularity among Esteghlal fans.
+Later, he scored in two consecutive games in the AFC Champions League against Al-AhlI of Saudi Arabia and Al-Shorta of Iraq, and gained more popularity among Esteghlal fans.

 Altay

 On 13 August 2021, Naderi officially joined Turkish outfit Altay.
 He debuted for the club just a day later, playing against Kayserispor in a 3–0 win.

 Club career statistics

 International career

 He made his debut against Iraq on 14 November 2019 in the World Cup qualification.